gemini-testing/gemini/README.md

 **Gemini** is configured using `.gemini.yml` file at the root of the project.
 ### Usage with PhantomJS
-In case only local `PhantomJS` copy is installed, the configuration is as simple as declaring the website `rootUrl` option.
+In case only local `PhantomJS` copy is being used for testing, the configuration is as simple as declaring the website `rootUrl` option.

 For example,